kidtronnix/barf/README.md

 $ barf s3://myawsbucket/prefix/to/my_files -flow="1.0" -duration="3s" > output
 ```

-in this example we set a value for `flow` which controls the rate of http calls / sec.
+In this example we set a value for `flow` which controls the rate of http calls / sec.
 we also set a `duration` to get a small amount of data.